AndrewO/ruby-debug-pry/README.md

 Right now I don't have any of the additional features that ruby-debug's IRB command has.
 I don't really use them, but it would be nice to have them.

 * `next`, `step`, and `cont` support
-* and `autopry` configuration varibale
+* add `autopry` configuration variable
-* debugger state accessible as a global variable
+* make debugger state accessible as a global variable